sparrowsaurora/Adaptive-Chess-AI/README.md

 # Adaptive Chess Bot

 An adaptive chess bot written in Python that analyses the player's skill level and adjusts its gameplay to match or slightly surpass it. currently we are using an minimax algorithm with Alpha Beta Pruning to make the best possible move.
+_Currently any elo above 1800 will take more than 10 seconds to generate a response move_

 ## Features